 In an effort to help faculty members craft the strongest credentialing packet, a two-step application process will be utilized.

-In the first step, applicants will be required to submit the following three items from the credentialing packet in a pdf format:
+In the first step, applicants will be required to submit the following two items in RedCap

 - Application/Nomination letter: A letter stating reasons you believe you are an appropriate candidate for the Academy, based on your areas of strength as defined under Membership Selection Criteria